MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-transfer-between-locations.md

     > [!NOTE]
     > Posting multiple documents might take some time and block other users.
 Consider enabling background posting.
 For more information, see [Use Job Queues to Schedule Tasks](/dynamics365/business-central/admin-job-queues-schedule-tasks).

-### <a name="schedule-a-job-queue-entry-to-post-multiple-documents-in-a-batch"></a>Schedule a job queue entry to post multiple documents in a batch
+### Schedule a job queue entry to post multiple documents in a batch

 Alternatively, you can use the job queue to schedule posting to happen at a time that's convenient for your organisation.
 For example, it might make sense for your business to run certain routines when most of the data entry is done for the day.